haoyuc/LWay/README.md

 ## Step 2: Self-supervised Learning

+- The backbone is from other pre-trained SR models.
+- The loss function is clearly defined.
-For the high-frequency loss, we use the `pywt.dwt2` function to compute the high-frequency components.
+  - For the high-frequency loss, we use the `pywt.dwt2` function to compute the high-frequency components.
 We then calculate the L2 norm of the results across different directions, followed by normalization to obtain the high-frequency map (from 0 to 1).
 Finally, we multiply this high-frequency map with the original loss.

 ## Some Tips